elnormous/ouzel/README.md

 ```

 ## System requirements
-* Windows 7+ with Visual Studio 2015 or Visual Studio 2017
+* Windows 7+ with Visual Studio 2015.2 or newer
 * macOS 10.10+ with Xcode 7.2+
 * Any reasonable new Linux distro (x86 and ARM are supported) with gcc 5+ or clang 3.4+